rightleft-123/transformer_framework/README.md

 # transformer_framework
-Simple try in transformer by making a basic framework without backward propagation
+Simple try in transformer by making a basic framework(not project specific)

 # The making lists
 1. Design the `position encoder`(sinusoidal), the `position wise feed forward network` and the `attention mask`(encoder, decoder, encoder-decoder mask)